 Committed to fair and sustainable development for Salem, Bonnie was appointed as an Alternate to the Salem Zoning Board of Adjustment in 2014.
 In 2016, she was elected by Salem voters to serve a 3-year term on that Board, and was re-elected in 2019 and 2022.
 In 2017, 2018, and 2019, the Board members elected Bonnie as Vice Chair of the ZBA, and in 2020, 2021 and 2022, they chose her as their Chair.

 Bonnie has worked passionately at the state and national level to promote food safety for her town, state, and community.
 She is committed to researching and understanding the impacts of genetically engineered foods and their associated chemicals, and advocating for the safety of our water and food supply.
 She is the founder of NH Right to Know GMO, and co-founder of Non-Toxic New Hampshire.
-She has helped introduce several bills, including a GMO labeling bill and, most recently, the bipartisan bill, HB399, to reduce the use of pesticides where children play.
+She has helped introduce several bills, including a GMO labeling bill and the bipartisan bill, HB399 in 2018, to reduce the use of pesticides where children play.
 In 2019, she had a hand in the introduction of a bill to protect our pollinators.

 As a member of the Board of Directors of the Salem Farmers Market (2014-2015), Bonnie served as Recording Secretary.
 In April 2017, Bonnie accepted the challenge from the Board, and returned to serve on the Board in the role of Volunteer Coordinator.
-In October, she was elected to serve as interim President.
-In May, 2018, she was elected as President, a position she held for an additional four years.
+In October 2017, she was elected to serve as interim President.
+In May 2018, she was elected as President, a position she held for an additional four years.
 She gave notice to the other Board members that it was time for new leadership in late 2021, and stepped down from the board in April 2022.

-Husband, Wayne, is a Vietnam Vet and a life-long union member
+- Husband, Wayne, is a Vietnam Vet and a life-long union member until his 2018 retirement.

 Vermont College/Norwich University, Lyndon State College, and Lakes Region Community College